Callidus2000/ARAH/README.md

 5. Open a Pull Request

-## Limitations
-* The module only works for unencrypted Datarooms.
-Simple reason: Our instances do not use the ['Client-side Encryption'](https://support.dracoon.com/hc/en-us/articles/360000986345-Whitepaper-Client-side-Encryption-) feature.
-If your instance does provide it feel free to add the feature to the module.

 <!-- LICENSE -->
 ## License

 Distributed under the GNU GENERAL PUBLIC LICENSE version 3.
-See `LICENSE.md` for more information.
+See `LICENSE` for more information.